ksandom/achel/docs/theSupplimentaryFolder.md

 There are lots of libraries to improve code re-use.

+## Using the supplimentary folder

+The supplimentary folder goes in the root of a given repository.
+If you would like to reuse code that is not provided by another repository, you can do so by putting it in the libs folder inside the supplimentary folder.
+So the structure looks like this

+    ./supplimentary
+    ./supplimentary/aScript
+    ./supplimentary/libs
+    ./supplimentary/libs/aLibrary.sh

+Inside the aScript file there will be a line that pulls in the library and looks like this

+    . $libDir/aLibrary.sh

+More information about this can be found in "The anatomy of a supplimentary script" section.

 ## The anatomy of a supplimentary script

 ### The normal bash declaration